 The texture was just right and so was the quantity of the ingredients as well.
 I was a little worried about the amount of sugar and the sweetness, but my moms advice that had come out of years of experience couldn’t have gone wrong.

-In fact you can even bake it to give it a little healthier touch though I don’t really call anything made out of “all purpose flour”, very healthy.
-This is a nice tiffin snacks for your little ones and I am sure they will love it just as my little one likes it.
+In fact, you can even bake it to give it a little healthier touch though I don’t really call anything made out of “all-purpose flour”, very healthy.
+This is a nice tiffin snack for your little ones and I am sure they will love it just as my little one likes it.

 It is soft when hot but hardens after it cools.